IHateGameDev/TEL/docs/Guidelines.md

 ### Install APIMacros

-Before building TEM, you need to download or get [APIMacros](https://github.com/IHateGameDev/APIMacros).
+Before building TEL, you need to download or get [APIMacros](https://github.com/IHateGameDev/APIMacros).

 Download and install(NOT RECOMMENDED):